Your #1 Guide to Online Casino Odds

 |24 to 36||(2/1)|

 All online video slots have their odds predetermined before you hit the 'Spin' button.
-That doesn't mean they're fixed; it just means that certain arrangements of symbols have been pre-programmed.
-When you hit the Spin button the program chooses a number at random which assigns symbols to each reel.
+That doesn't mean they're fixed, it just means that the online gaming program chooses a number at random which assigns symbols to each reel.

 Checking the paytable reveals the various payouts of each combination.
 A jackpot of five winning symbols in a row might pay 5,000 coins but the actual odds of hitting that jackpot could be 250,000/1.
 You can see the discrepancy.